lewisking/Personal-site/README.md

 3. Run "gulp" to kick off BrowserSync, creation of a dist folder and more.
 4. Run "gulp --production" before deploying to make sure all images are compressed, JS & CSS are minified, Autoprefixer and UnCSS are run.
 5. Run "gulp remove_partials" before deploying to remove redundant partials files that get compiled. @TODO fix this properly, make it part of build process
+6. Run "gulp deploy" to push the dist folder to gh-pages branch.